arungudelli/angularjswiki/content/en/fontawesome/fa-leaf.md

-## Combine Leaf icon with other font awesome icons
+## Combine fa-leaf icon with other font awesome icons
 In font awesome icons,using stacking we can combine multiple icons and display it as one icon

 To do that use the fa-stack class on the parent, the fa-stack-1x for the regularly sized icon, and fa-stack-2x for the larger icon.